smitkunpara/searXNG-mcp/README.md

 # SearXNG MCP Server

-A FastMCP-based MCP server for web search via SearXNG and page scraping.
+A FastMCP-based MCP server for web search via SearXNG and page scraping with TOON encoding for LLM optimization.

 ## Prerequisites